tidyverse/tidyverse.org/content/blog/tabpfn-cran/index.md

 There is a lot more functionality to add to the package, including additional prediction types and interpretability tools.
 Many of these are available in [extensions](https://github.com/priorlabs/tabpfn-extensions).

-We'll also add a new parsnip model type for TabPFN and other integrations with tidymodels.
+We'll also add a new parsnip model type for TabPFN and other integrations with tidymodels in the summer.

 ## Acknowledgements